Glass milk bottle

-Glass milk bottles are glass bottles used for milk.
-They are generally reusable and returnable - used mainly for doorstep delivery of fresh milk by milkmen.
+From the second half of the 19th century, milk has been packaged and delivered in reusable and returnable glass bottles.
+They are used mainly for doorstep delivery of fresh milk by milkmen.
 Once customers have finished the milk, empty bottles are expected to be rinsed and left on the doorstep for collection, or rinsed bottles may be returned to a participating retail store.
-Bottle sizes vary depending on region but common sizes include: pint, quart, litre, etc.
+Bottle sizes vary depending on region, but common sizes include pint, quart or litre.

 More recently, plastic bottles have been commonly used for milk.
-These are often made of high-density polyethylene (HDPE), which is used only once, and is easily recyclable.
+These are often made of high-density polyethylene (HDPE) which is intended for a single use and is easily recyclable.
 Other plastic milk containers are also in use.

 History

+United States

 Before the emergence of milk bottles, milkmen would fill the customer's jugs.
-For many collectors, milk bottles carry a nostalgic quality of a previous era.
+For many collectors, milk bottles carry a nostalgic quality of a bygone era.
 The most prized milk bottles are embossed or pyro-glazed (painted) with the names of dairies on them, which were used for home delivery of milk so that the milk bottles could find their way back to their respective dairies.

-It is unclear when milk bottles first came into use.
 Extending from the 1860s to the 1890s, there were several experimental "jars" that were not patented but were used to carry milk.
-The milk jar of the Tuthill Milk Company/Tuthill's Dairy of Unionville is an example of one of these early jars that features a ground lip and a pontiled base.
-Other early milk jars during this time include the Mackworth "Pure Jersey Cream" crockery jar, the Manorfield Stock Farm jar, the Manor, and the PA wide-mouth jar.
+The milk jar of the Tuthill Milk Company/Tuthill's Dairy of Unionville is an example of one of these early jars that features a ground lip and a base baring the mark of the pontil used to craft it.
+Other early milk jars during this time include the Mackworth "Pure Jersey Cream" crockery jar, the Manorfield Stock Farm jar, the Manor, and the Pennsylvania wide-mouth jar.
 In 1878, George Henry Lester patented the first glass jar intended to hold milk.

 This jar featured a glass lid that was held on the jar by a metal clamp.
-In the same year that Lester invented his milk jar, the Brooklyn milk dealer Alex Campbell is credited with first selling milk in experimental glass bottles.
-These bottles likely did not resemble common milk bottles.
+In the same year that Lester invented his milk jar, the Brooklyn milk dealer Alex Campbell was credited with first selling milk in experimental glass bottles.
+These bottles did not resemble common milk bottles.